chadblack/Inquisition2025/calendar.md

 ## Week 13: Sex and Inquisition in the Indies

-April 19 (Tuesday) Clerics and Desire
+November 11 (Tuesday) Clerics and Desire

 READ: